 To register a merchant account on Tmall Global, you must first determine whether your brand is compatible by completing these steps:

 - Determine the demands of third-party service providers (TPs)

 - Prepare a logistical plan

-- Prepare the required business documentation
+- Prepare the required business documentation (by the brand owner)

 - Technical resources should be set aside